 Q: What advice would you give anyone thinking of becoming an EMT?

-ROBBENHAAR-FRETZ: I would say to put time in from the beginning of the course, don’t be afraid to ask for help and practice, practice, practice.
+ROBBENHAAR-FRETZ: Put time in from the beginning of the course, don’t be afraid to ask for help and practice, practice, practice.